iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > Had to set up my first visit 5 times.
 Crashed anr would not let me move on from particular fields.
 Seemed to get stuck trying to add primary provider.
 Audio on first call was choppy.
 My wife has used before on hers and up till recent had not noted similar issue.
 Could have been network rather than app<br> :date: __2020-09-04 17:22:25__

-> Auto created account through cigna, username looks like a name and UUID, but login of app doesn't allow more than 30 chars and doesn't accept email (site does).
-Unable to login via app, so kinda useless there.<br> :date: __2020-08-09 21:11:42__

 #### 1-star reviews